iiab/iiab/scripts/iiab-diagnostics.README.md

 ## Source Code

-Please look over the bottom of [iiab-diagnostics](iiab-diagnostics) to learn more about which common IIAB files make rapid troubleshooting possible.
+Please look over the bottom of [iiab-diagnostics](iiab-diagnostics) to learn more about which common IIAB files and commands make this rapid troubleshooting possible.